 Perhaps the most astonishing thing about snails is how easily they multiply, especially when there was only one snail to start with.
-Truth be told, it literally only takes one snail, as most snails don't require a mate to reproduce.
-No need to find a snail matchmaking service, the lone snail simply fertilizes its own eggs and voila, a couple of weeks later it becomes a single parent.
+It only takes one snail, as most snails don't require a mate to reproduce.
+No need to find a snail matchmaking service, the lone snail fertilizes its own eggs, and voila, a couple of weeks later it becomes a single parent.
 Lucky you!

 Furthermore, it is not unusual for snails to spend their day buried in the substrate, coming out only at night to forage for a meal.
 That cute little snail you saw on the glass probably has dozens if not hundreds of siblings hanging out under the gravel.
 And you guessed it - each one of them can have children all by itself.
 It’s not surprising that your snail problem can mushroom out of control in no time at all.

 Even though the snail has the advantage of reproducing quickly, and can easily hide, you can still win this battle.
 All you have to do is use your superior brainpower.
 Snails can be lured out by simply clipping a lettuce leaf to the glass before you go to bed.
 In the morning there will be a whole family of snails feasting on the lettuce, which you will scoop out of the tank and dispose of.
 You won't eliminate every snail that way, but you can keep their numbers under control.

 Another option is to put snail-eating fish in your tank.
 Any respectable Clown or Yo-Yo Loach would give their right fin for a snail dinner.
 They will sift through the gravel, sucking any snail they find right out of its shell.
 Loaches will even dive under the substrate in their snail hunting quest.
 Labyrinth fish, such as Bettas and Gouramis, will also eat snails.
 However, they are not as adept at tracking them down in their home under the gravel.